 About the programme

-During the second and third year your language skills, along with your research, essay-writing and presentation skills, will be further developed and you will have the option of doing a minor or an internship.
-Thanks to electives, you’ll be able to delve deeper into the areas that interest you and tailor the programme to your needs.
-In year three you’ll conclude your bachelor’s with a thesis on a subject of your own choice.
-In it you will be demonstrating that you are an academic, by searching for specific information, critically analysing that information and then reporting on it clearly, both orally and in writing.
+During the second and third year, your language skills, along with your research, essay-writing and presentation skills, will be further developed and you will have the option of doing a minor or an internship.
+The electives in this programme allow you to follow your interests and specialise in one or more of our four themes: language, literature, linguistics and philology.
+In the third year, you will conclude your bachelor’s with a thesis on a subject of your own choice.
+This will give you the chance to apply what you have learned, searching for specific information, critically analysing that information and then reporting on it clearly, both orally and in writing.

 For a detailed programme, please check the Prospectus.
 Please note that this guide applies to the current academic year, which means that the curriculum for next year may slightly differ.